 - Aerobic activity is any activity that makes your heart and lungs work harder.
 For example, brisk walking, jogging, swimming or dancing.
 Some normal activities that are part of your daily routine (everyday activities) can also be classed as aerobic activity.
 Examples include fairly heavy housework, climbing the stairs, or gardening that makes you mildly out of breath and mildly sweaty.

-- Muscle-strengthening activity can include climbing stairs, walking uphill, lifting or carrying shopping, weight training, yoga or similar resistance exercises that use your major muscle groups.
+- Muscle-strengthening activity can include climbing stairs, walking uphill, lifting or carrying shopping, weight training.
+Yoga, Pilates or similar resistance exercises that use your major muscle groups are usually suitable in pregnancy.
+However, let your instructor know you are pregnant.
+There may be some adaptations needed - for example, positions which are not advisable.

 As well as this, pelvic floor exercises are also important during pregnancy and are advised for all pregnant women.
 They can help to strengthen the muscles of your pelvic floor, which can come under strain whilst you are pregnant, and especially during labour.
-A separate leaflet, called Pelvic Floor Exercises, gives more details.
+See separate leaflet called Pelvic Floor Exercises.

-The aim of physical activity during pregnancy is so that you can maintain a good fitness level throughout your pregnancy.
-However, you should not be training for peak fitness or doing training for competitions or sporting events.
+The aim of physical activity during pregnancy is so that you can maintain a good fitness level throughout your pregnancy, rather than aiming for your peak fitness.

 The following is some advice about the type of physical activity to avoid (or think carefully before doing) during pregnancy: